-If you enjoy searing delicious meals, you'll need to know how to season a cast iron skillet is simpler than you think.
+If you enjoy searing delicious meals, you'll need to know how to season a cast iron skillet.
 It’s also essential knowledge if you own this particular type of cookware, otherwise you’ll find food will stick to the surface and the pan will be more exposed to rust as well.
 That’s why seasoning is arguably as important as knowing how to clean a cast iron skillet.

 Sponge or stiff brush

 Dry cloth or paper towels

-The good news is that seasoning a cast iron skillet is quick and easy, and all it takes is a few household products.
+While it sounds complex, seasoning one of the best cast iron skillets is quick and easy, and all it takes is a few household products.
 That means you may already have everything you need in your kitchen cabinets.
 If you’re new to seasoning, don’t worry — here we breakdown exactly what you need to do step-by-step and answer any questions you may have along the way.
-Here’s how to season a cast iron skillet in just four easy steps.
+So, here’s how to season a cast iron skillet in just four easy steps.

 How to season a cast iron skillet